chaendizzle/Compendium/source/tasks/commands/commands.rst

 		    setDefaultCommand(new YourCommandNameHere());
 		}

- - The command should be started once at the beginning of autonomous or teleop mode and never again or it never ends or should be interrupted:
+ - If the command should be started once at the beginning of autonomous or teleop mode and never again or it never ends or should be interrupted:

  	Manually starting a command is very rarely useful, but sometimes useful in a pinch or for autonomous reasons, although we use CommandGroups for that anyway.